 Conduct and document a complete COS™ three-pillar audit of a real or retrospective project.
 Full Compliance Register, complete NCR register with Oversight score, full Sustainability baseline with ESG metric progress and scores, and remediation recommendations for any pillar below 80%.
 Reviewed by Susil Bhandari, CCM.
 Accepted reports referenced on the Full Practitioner Certificate.

 The research module.
 Submit an original case study on a real infrastructure governance challenge — structured as Problem Statement, COS™ Application across all three pillars with evidence, and Outcome with pillar scores.
 Reviewed by Susil Bhandari, CCM.
 Accepted case studies are co-published on Zenodo under your name with a permanent DOI.
-Your first formally published academic contribution — no university required.
+Your first open-access publication in infrastructure governance — no university required.

 At Level 4 the case study submission is the integrating assessment — demonstrating all competencies from all levels applied to original research on a real project.
 The Zenodo DOI is the completion credential.
-This is the highest-quality evidence for an RPL application to a university for master's or bachelor's degree credit recognition.
+Learners may choose to include this publication in RPL applications to universities — acceptance is determined by the receiving institution.

 |---|---|---|---|---|---|---|---|